 This post is part of a virtual book tour organized by Goddess Fish Promotions.
-Joanne will be awarding a $30 Amazon GC to a randomly drawn winner via the rafflecopter at the end of this post.
-Please click the banner to see a list of other stops on the tour.
+Nick will be awarding a $20 Amazon GC to a randomly drawn winner via rafflecopter during the tour.
+Click on the tour banner to see the other stops on the tour.

 Earth is on a deadly collision course that nothing can prevent.
 The only real hope is Project Firebird, deep inside a blast-proof bunker that shelters the brightest and bravest young people.
 Leo has got mixed up with the likes of Rhys Carnarvon, the celebrated teenage polar explorer, and other child prodigies chosen to keep the flame of civilisation.

 Among them is the streetwise Paige Harris, a girl Leo likes a lot (but not in that way).
 Paige is desperate to rescue her little sister from London before the catastrophe strikes.
 But no-one is crazy enough to try that.
 Almost no-one.

 ‘That which you have there, is a frog.’